Biden Signs the National Defense Authorization Act for 2023- USA Shark Fin Ban Included.

 The Shark Fin Sales Elimination Act would prohibit the sale, purchase, and possession of shark fins in the United States.
 This would remove America from the global shark fin trade and help restore healthy ocean habitats and shark populations.
 Thanks to the Senate and House sponsors and to President Biden for helping ban the sale and trade of shark fin in the USA.

 “The USA facilitates the global decline of sharks through consumption and import/export of unsustainably harvested shark fins.
-We should be an example to China and the rest of the world by demonstrating that sharks are important to ocean health, and ban the sale and trade of shark fin.”David McGuire, Director Shark Stewards
+This law sets an example to China and the rest of the world by demonstrating that sharks are important to ocean health, and not as a luxury item that leads to overfishing these predators.”David McGuire, Director Shark Stewards